 - Cultivating knowledge of social technologies

-We will cover aspects of Presencing, system and conversational diagnostics, levels of listening, generative scribing, discernment for ‘letting go and letting come’, 2D modeling, project planning, and shared applications of this work in a variety of contexts.
-The learning process will involve presentations, hands-on practice, peer-to-peer reflections, and large group conversations.
+We will cover aspects of Presencing, System and Conversational diagnostics, Four Levels of Listening, Generative Scribing, Discernment for ‘Letting Go and Letting Come’, 2D Modeling, Project Planning, and shared Applications of this work in a variety of contexts.
+The learning process will involve presentations, hands-on practice, individual and peer-to-peer reflections, and large group conversations.

 Who should participate?

-- Scribes who want to bring Presencing and Systems Thinking into their practice
+- Scribes who want to bring Presencing into their practice

 - Visual thinkers seeking to expand their capacity

-Alfredo Carlo born in Brussels, is a designer of collaborative processes and is a graphic facilitator.
+Alfredo Carlo is a designer of collaborative processes and is a graphic facilitator.
 He’s the founding partner of Housatonic Design Network and, since 2011, a partner of Matter Group.
 Together these networks deliver graphic facilitation and collaborative sessions to navigate complexity.
-Alfredo is a member of The Value Web, a not-for-profit organisation made of an international facilitators and designers network, which helps large and medium-scale institutions all over the world in their processes of research for systemic and complex problem-solving.
+Alfredo is also a member of The Value Web, a not-for-profit organisation made of international facilitators and designers, which helps large and medium-scale institutions all over the world in their processes of research for systemic and complex problem-solving.
 Alfredo currently lives with his family in Bologna, Italy.